SaptarshiSarkar12/Computer-Networking/Computer Networking.md

 <h2 align='center'><i><u>Network Protocols</i></u></h2>
 Protocol is a set of rules used in the Internet.

-1. **<u>Application layer network protocols :</u>**
+1. **<u>Application layer network protocols :</u>** The Protocols which are commonly used in the Application Layer are given below ~
     - **DHCP (Dynamic Host Configuration Protocol)** - DHCP is a **communication protocol** that enables network administrators to **automate the assignment of IP addresses** in a network.

         In an IP network, every device connecting to the internet requires a unique IP.
 DHCP lets network admins distribute IP addresses from a central point and automatically send a new IP address when a device is plugged in from a different place in the network.
 DHCP works on a **client-server model**. </br>

         **Advantages :**